Vincent-Xiao/TensorTip/README.md

 ## TensorTip
-A TensorFlow scripts and templates for Training CNN and BNN
+TensorFlow scripts and templates for Training CNN and BNN
 This implementation is based on https://github.com/eladhoffer/convNet.tf and https://github.com/itayhubara/BinaryNet.tf.git

 ## Update